Vaibhav-Vinil/php/README.md

-ALL my porjects that make use of PHP
+All my projects that make use of PHP.